microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-delete-rejectedsenders.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-remove-a-user-from-the-rejected-senders-list-of-the-group"></a>Exemplo 1: Remover um usuário da lista rejeitado-senders do grupo.
+### <a name="example-1-remove-a-user-from-the-rejected-senders-list-of-the-group"></a>Exemplo 1: remover um usuário da lista de remetentes rejeitados do grupo.

 #### <a name="request"></a>Solicitação